nrk-necro/Textual-Extraction---Flipkart-Grid/README.md

 An integrated pipeline for **OCR + Information Extraction** using a combination of traditional computer vision (OpenCV), neural OCR (EasyOCR), SuryaOCR and large language models (NuMind’s NuExtract + fine-tuned Gemma).
 Designed for robust parsing of **printed receipts** and structured data extraction.

+This is a part of a bigger project for warehouse automation, developed following the Problem Statement for FLipkart Grid 2024

 ---

 ## Overview